 After this and every week of violence, we must remember, our students are watching.
 What are they thinking and what are they learning?

-Recently in racism Category
+Recently in acceptance Category

 July 10, 2016